Gorshipiskp/BlockBlastBot/README.md

 This is a **quick-and-dirty bot** I wrote in just **two days** (because of a bet).
 It plays the mobile game **BlockBlast** automatically by detecting the screen, recognizing pieces, and moving them with the mouse.
+(You need to connect your phone to PC with android devtools)

 ⚠️ **Disclaimer:**
 - This is just a **working MVP**, not a polished project.